 Yes, tickets are required for both the graduate and guests to enter the venue.
 Tickets are general admission.
-For those with tickets to watch the live closed-circuit telecast of the ceremony in Walt Whitman Theater, please note that the theater does not have an elevator; access to the mezzanine and balcony is by stairs only.
+For those with tickets to watch the live closed-circuit telecast of the ceremony in Whitman Hall, please note that the theater does not have an elevator; access to the mezzanine and balcony is by stairs only.

 What if it rains on Commencement Day?

 Commencement will be held rain or shine.
 Please come prepared for inclement weather.